jaanga/sp500/dev-notes.md

 ## 2017-03-24 ~ Theo

 ### Replay
+* Toggle visibility of symbol 'snail slime'
-* Trade files updated via GitHub API
+* List of trade files updated via GitHub API
 * Make trade variables properties of symbols
 * Add date and time for each minute